-The SDG Index and Dashboards Report provides a report card for country performance on the historic Agenda 2030 and the Sustainable Development Goals (SDGs).
-The annual report shows how leaders can deliver on their promise and it urges countries not to lose the momentum for important reforms.
-It is produced by the Sustainable Development Solutions Network (SDSN) and the Bertelsmann Stiftung.
-In order to achieve the ambitious goals, immediate and comprehensive action is needed.”
+The SDG Index provides a report card for country performance on the historic Agenda 2030 and the Sustainable Development Goals (SDGs).
+It is produced by the SDG Transformation Centre, an initiative of the Sustainable Development Solutions Network (SDSN).

 SDSN: Sustainable Development Solutions Network: http://unsdsn.org/